pmmp/DeveloperDocs/plugin-manifest-spec.md

 ### `api`
 Type: `string` or `string[]`

 The API version(s) that the plugin is compatible with.
 If the plugin's API version is not compatible with that of the server, the server will refuse to load the plugin.
-This should contain the **minimum** supported minor & patch version supported by the plugin for each major version it supports.
+More info on API versioning can be found [here](https://devdoc.pmmp.io/api-version-spec.html).

 # Optional fields
 ## Cosmetic